The story of the Elephant God (Art: Raj Kamal Aich; Text: Prerna Mitra)

 The little lord was strictly instructed to not allow anyone in, while his mother bathed.
 Being a faithful son, he did as told.

 Soon, the battle was over and Lord Shiva returned home.

 But he was shocked to find a strange little boy stopping him from entering his own home.

 An angry Shiva ordered his army to destroy him.

 Shiva then decided to slay the little one himself.
 In his divine rage, he cut Ganesha's head in one blow, killing him instantly.

 When Goddess Parvati learnt of this, she was livid.
 She summoned all her avatars and decided to wipe away all of mankind.

 A repentant Shiva pleaded with her to reconsider.

-Parvati then put out two conditions: that Ganesha be bought back to life, and that he be worshipped first before all the other gods.
+Parvati then put out two conditions: that Ganesha is bought back to life, and that he be worshipped first before all the other gods.